THE OYSTER WINE HALL OF FAME

 A Muscadet Sevre et Maine made biodynamically using seaweed fertilizer, which gives an extra hit of salt and chalk.
 Muscadet is about as lean as wine gets.
 It makes Kate Moss look fat.
 This knife-edge quality allows it to stand up to the umami in oysters, caviar, and other foods that make most wines tremble.

 Boulay is in the Chavignol area of Sancerre, which many argue should be a separate appellation, because Chavignol has a chalky soil profile more akin to Chablis than the Loire Valley.
-Indeed, in this wine, all the usual Sancerre touchstones—the grassiness, the herbs, the zing–have receded (no doubt because of the age), leaving behind a pure, ringing note of gunflint that holds indefinitely, like a zen bell being struck.
+Indeed, in this wine, all the usual Sancerre touchstones—the grassiness, the herbs, the zing–have receded (no doubt because of the age–this one was 12 years old when I tasted it), leaving behind a pure, ringing note of gunflint that holds indefinitely, like a zen bell being struck.

 Serious white Bordeaux from the Pessac-Leognan appellation of Graves.
 The Semillon gives the wine a viscosity and body that stands up beautifully to oysters in a way that most pure Sauvignon Blancs do not.
 And the artfully handled oak doesn’t interfere like cheaper oak techniques do.

 Please do not adjust your screen.
 Yes, that says Pinot Noir.
 I have thrice had the pleasure of pairing this superb Pinot Noir from New Zealand’s Awatere Valley (a subsection of the Marlborough region with more intense wines) with Olympia oysters.
-The wine is in the Burgundian style—lean, racy, and elegant—and it brings out the porcini in the oysters, and vice versa.
+The wine is semi-Burgundian—lean, racy, and elegant—and it brings out the porcini in the oysters, and vice versa.
 This pairing may change your life.

 Puts the fumé back in Fumé Blanc (the name Robert Mondavi coined for Sauvignon Blanc back in the 1960s, nodding to Pouilly-Fumé, the Loire Valley Sauvignon Blanc).
 Kenwood beautifully captures that smoky cap-gun note sadly missing from most Pouilly-Fumé, and marries it to the gooseberry Sauvignon Blanc scents more common in California.
 Absolutely great with Kumamotos and Pacifics, and even passable with eastern oysters.